Graduate College Scholarship Requirements

 General Scholarship Requirements

-To receive credit in didactic and seminar-type graduate level courses, it is expected that students will perform at the level of B or above in any course that is offered for graduate credit.
-A minimum grade of C may be acceptable for graduate level courses, but receipt of two grades of C may be cause for dismissal.
+Students are expected to perform at the level of B or above in any graded (A/B/C/D/F) course that is offered for graduate credit.
+A minimum grade of C may be acceptable for graduate-level courses, but receipt of two grades of C may be cause for dismissal.
 Any grade below C is not acceptable for graduate credit and may be cause for dismissal.
+Likewise, a grade of F in any Pass/Fail course (e.g., non-thesis research, Master’s Thesis, Doctoral Dissertation, Practicum) may be grounds for dismissal.
+A student failing to receive a minimum acceptable grade in a course for graduate credit may not continue his/her program of studies without permission of their Advisory/Supervisory Committee or the program Graduate Committee.
+The Committee's recommendation, along with an appropriate explanation and justification, must be submitted to the Graduate Studies Office.
+Recommendations for dismissal require approval by the Dean of Graduate Studies.

 The above minimum scholarship requirements apply to ALL students enrolled in ANY course for graduate credit.
-Additional requirements may exist for certain graduate programs and departments as set forth in the Programs and Courses section of this Bulletin, at websites maintained by each program, or in documents provided to students at the time of admission.
+Additional requirements may exist for certain graduate programs and departments as set forth in the Programs and Curriculum Requirements section of this Catalog, at websites maintained by each program, or in documents provided to students at the time of admission.